Directly finite algebras of pseudofunctions on locally compact groups

 \begin{proof} Let $\tau$ be the restriction of the weight $\phi$ to $B_+$; then $\tau$ is a faithful tracial weight on $B_+$, and in the notation used at the start of this section, \eqref{eq:bounded} tells us that $\lm(\fA)\subseteq B^\tau_2$.
 Hence $B^\tau_2$ is dense in~$B$, and by our earlier general remarks on tracial weights, this implies $B^\tau$ is dense in $B$.
 Applying Proposition~\ref{p:df-cstar} completes the proof. \end{proof}

 We can now prove Theorem~\ref{t:PF2_unimodular}.
-A standard example of a Hilbert algebra is given by the space $C_c(G)$ of continuous, compactly supported functions on~$G$, equipped with convolution as product, when $G$ is \emph{unimodular}. \remout{ We equip $\fA$ with its usual involution $f^*(x) \defeq \overline{f(x^{-1})}$ ($f\in\fA, x\in G$) and the inner product $\ip{f}{g} = \int_G f(x)\overline{g(x)}\,d\mu(g)$ ($f,g\in \fA$).
-This makes $\fA$ into a Hilbert algebra.
-(Here it is crucial that $G$ is unimodular.)} (For full details of the Hilbert algebra structure, see~\cite[chapitre 1, \S5, exercice~5]{Dix_VN_fr2} and the ensuing hints, or \cite[\S13.10]{Dix_C*_en}, or \cite[Example 11.7.2]{Palmer2}.)
-The associated Hilbert space $\cH$ is just $L^2(G)$; the representation $\lm: \fA\to \Bdd(\cH)$ is the left regular representation $\lm_2$ defined earlier; \remout{and $\cU(\fA)$ is $\VN(G)$, the usual group von Neumann algebra of~$G$;} and the norm-closure of $\lm(\fA)$ inside $\Bdd(\cH)$ is~$\Cst_r(G)$.
+A standard example of a Hilbert algebra is given by the space $C_c(G)$ of continuous, compactly supported functions on~$G$, equipped with convolution as product, when $G$ is \emph{unimodular}.
+(For full details of the Hilbert algebra structure, see~\cite[chapitre 1, \S5, exercice~5]{Dix_VN_fr2} and the ensuing hints, or \cite[\S13.10]{Dix_C*_en}, or \cite[Example 11.7.2]{Palmer2}.)
+The associated Hilbert space $\cH$ is just $L^2(G)$; the representation $\lm: \fA\to \Bdd(\cH)$ is the left regular representation $\lm_2$ defined earlier; and the norm-closure of $\lm(\fA)$ inside $\Bdd(\cH)$ is~$\Cst_r(G)$.
 Therefore Theorem~\ref{t:PF2_unimodular} follows as a special case of Corollary~\ref{c:hilbert-algebra-is-df}.

 \begin{rem} We proved Theorem~\ref{t:PF2_unimodular} by using the existence of a densely-defined faithful trace on $\Cst_r(G)$, but we appealed to rather general results to produce this trace.
 It may be instructive to have a more explicit description of what is going on.
-In fact, in this case our dense ideal is
+Let $\FA(G)$ be the \dt{Fourier algebra} of~$G$, and define